LinaOne12/AuroraScript.github.io/README.md

 Btw the website is not mobile friendly and im not sure if im ever gonna implement it.

-You can view the website here: http://rampage-menu.com/ Also sometimes the domain will stop working for some unknown reason and ill just have to reset it, use this if that happens: https://unknownuser56.github.io/RampageMenu.github.io/
+You can view the website here: http://rampage-menu.com/ Also sometimes the domain will stop working for some unknown reason and ill just have to reset it.
 :)